CCExtractor/Rekognition/README.md

 To setup the project locally for development environment check this wiki [link](https://github.com/pymit/Rekognition/wiki/Project-Setup-in-Ubuntu-18.04)

 ## Communication
-Real-time communication for this project happens on slack channel of CCExtractor Development.
-You may join thi channel via this [link](https://ccextractor.org/public:general:support)
+Real-time communication for this project happens on slack channel of CCExtractor Development, channel [link](https://rhccgsoc15.slack.com/).
+You may join this channel via this [link](https://ccextractor.org/public:general:support)

 ---